Team-EasyMeal-C23-PC677/EasyMeal-ML/README.md

 # ℹ About Repository

 This repository is dedicated for machine learning development.
-Dataset, models, etc. are stored in this repository.
+Dataset, models, and anything related to machine learning are stored in this repository.

 # 🛠 Model